 Automotive IoT Solutions for Сommercial Vehicles

-This impressive growth reveals some tendencies of what a vehicle becomes for humankind.
+This impressive growth reveals some tendencies to what a vehicle becomes for humankind.
 First, end-users who are getting used to having their cars always know the optimal route and are ready to offer their favorite podcasts to listen to.
 The second is commercial transportation that uses vehicle data to make money.
 Accordingly, the Automotive IoT solutions market is abundant with various technical bells and whistles, from 300-meter range lidars to heads-up display units which are actively advertised.
-Such solutions are really impressive, but best-in-class does not mean the best option for your business.
+Such solutions are really impressive, but best-in-class does not mean it is the best option for your business.
 For instance, you can equip the vehicle with extremely high-resolution computer vision cameras to identify obstacles on the route, but why do you need them if the well-trained neural network can perform the same much cheaper?

 For commercial transportation to earn, it is essential to pick up a custom combination of Enterprise IoT solutions suitable for the particular business model, vehicle fleet, and environmental conditions.
 It is possible only when a business sees the whole picture of what it can get through IoT solutions and how the IoT ecosystem will work.
 In this article, PSA reveals how to build up this picture for your business and optimize commercial transportation through automotive IoT solutions.